damemay/vk-mem-alloc-zig/README.md

 **Many functions are largely untested** because I only use a few of them.
 Pull requests are welcome if anyone finds issues in any behaviour or usage.

+## TODO:
+- Create structs that wrap VMA functions as methods.

 ## Usage

 ```bash